 Foods that contain stevia as the sweetening agent instead of sugar can help to control caloric intake.
 This use of stevia is typically combined with regular exercise and other lifestyle changes.

-A desire to reduce caloric intake is generally most significant sign that you may need stevia.
-This is especially true if you drink a lot of sweetened beverages such as soda, coffee and tea.
-You may also benefit from stevia if you have difficulty in managing your blood sugar level.
+A desire to reduce caloric intake is generally the most significant sign that you may need stevia.
+This is especially true if you drink a lot of sweetened beverages such as soda, coffee, and tea.
+You may also benefit from stevia if you have difficulty managing your blood sugar level.
 Addition indications that stevia could help you include a high rate of tooth decay, especially if you consume a lot of fruit sugar (fructose).

 Stevia rebaudiana, sweetleaf, sugarleaf